mebusy/notes/dev_notes/cgo.md

 - Recursion allowd across the chasm
 - Implemented in GO, C and Assembly

+## Concurrency considerations

+- Go multiplexes goroutines to GOMAXPROCS threads
+- "Once a goroutine enters cgo , it's considered blocking, so not counted in $GOMAXPROCS limit and ... scheduler might need to **create new OS thread** to host other ready goroutines"
+- 8 goroutines * GOMAXPROCS=1 , Go to C used all
+- 800k goroutines of GO to C got "pthread_create failed" (pure Go no problem)

 ## copy between C and Go

 - C.CString uses C heap, you must free it